nextstrain/auspice/docs-src/docs/customise-client/api.md

 ## Splash component

-Define a custom splash page for auspice.
+Define a custom splash page for Auspice.
 Please note that this is extremely expirimental and the interface is expected to change.

 **Build config:**
 ```json